Nandaka/DanbooruDownloader/readme.txt

 =============================
 - DanbooruDownloader201204xx
   - Fix SubString error in MakeFilename if there is no '/' in the filename format or save folder.
+  - Add blacklist tag support.
+    - The blacklisted post is still shown in the Main Tab, but with different background color, the color can be configured in Settings Tab.
+    - The blacklisted post is skipped in the Full Batch mode, see the Log tab for more details.
+  - Add option to replace empty filename format.

 - DanbooruDownloader20120427
   - Fix absolute path in download batch.